jamespotz/jamespotz.github.io/src/contents/pots-3.md

 ### What is a Container?

-A container allow developer 's to package up everything needed to run an application: code, runtime, system tools, system libraries and settings.
+A container allows developers to package up everything needed to run an application: code, runtime, system tools, system libraries and settings.

 ### Installing Docker